Taiwan is open to international tourism

 Curated dealsfrom flight experts

-Fly half-price (or less!) from Australia and New Zealand to Taiwan:
+Fly half-price (or less!) to Taiwan:

 Hidden-city ticketing hack